TomBebbington/tombebbington.github.io/_posts/2016-06-15-fundamentals-of-databases.md

 **Reference integrity** is how if a primary key appears in one table it must appear in another.

+A normalised database will either have a one-to-one, or a one-to-many relationship.

 # Representing relationships
 Crow's feet are used to imply 'many' in this kind of diagram.